zaydego1/Multicore-Processor-Simulation/README.md

 6. **`node.cpp`**:
    - Used a part of memory storage
    - Implemented as doubly linked list with pointers to address and data
-   - Built in remove from end operation
+   - Built in remove from end operation (used for LRU Cache)

 7. **`main.cpp`**:
    - Responsible for initializing CPU and main memory